Semantic Relevance of Keywords

 - Identify a semantic conflict between the first and second keywords. using the semantic relationship graph

-- Compare the first category-seed affinity score to the second category-affinity score, which is responsive to identifying the semantic conflict between the first and second categories
+- Note the first category-seed affinity score to the second category-affinity score, which is responsive to identifying the semantic conflict between the first and second categories

 - Send the keywords.
 The first keyword category can get indicated as selected and the second keyword category can become indicated as unselected, responsive to determining that the first category-seed affinity score is greater than the second category-seed affinity score